 It illustrates how much of the world lives on the same amount.

-Compassion Examples #2: Model That Homeless People Are People, Too
+Teaching Empathy and Compassion #2: Model That Homeless People Are People, Too

-When we moved to Austin, I was shocked by the number of homeless I saw all around town.
+When we moved to a new city, I was shocked by the number of homeless I saw all around town.

 I sat stiffly facing forward, hands gripping the wheel, begging the light to change, not glancing out my window at the man holding a handmade sign asking for “any help at all.”